jiaming-wang/URDGN/README.md

 -------
 ### 1. move all images (train and test) to a folder and creat h5
 ### python create_YTC_xin.py
-### When you want to use your dataset, try to modify the code as follows.
+### If you want to use your datasets, try to modify the code as follows.
 #52 x = create_YTC(pathfolder, 18) the size of low-resolution images <br><br>
 #61 x = create_YTC(pathfolder, 144) the size of high-resolution images <br><br>